FhenixProtocol/fhenix-docs/docs/devdocs/Setting Up Your Environment/Hardhat.md

 * [Docker](https://www.docker.com/)
 * [pnpm](https://pnpm.io/installation)

-LocalFhenix is a complete Fhenix devnet and ecosystem containerized with Docker.
+LocalFhenix is a complete Fhenix local testnet and ecosystem containerized with Docker.
 It simplifies the way contract developers test their contracts in a sandbox before they deploy them on a testnet or mainnet - similar to Ganache, or other local network environments.

 LocalFhenix comes preconfigured with opinionated, sensible (hopefully) defaults for standard testing environments.